tabreturn/tabreturn.github.io/_posts/2019-01-15-processing.py_in_ten_lessons--05-_art_of_the_state.md

 # {'name': 'Sam', 'id': 19011501}
 {% endhighlight %}

-If you need to add one dictionary to another, refer to the [`update()`](https://py.processing.org/reference/dict_update.html) method.
+If you need to add/combine one dictionary with another, refer to the [`update()`](https://py.processing.org/reference/dict_update.html) method.

 ### Loops + Dictionaries

-As with lists, Pythons can loop through dictionaries.
+As with lists, there are many scenarios where you will want to loop through dictionaries.
 Considering that a dictionary can hold thousands or even millions of key-value pairs, this is a powerful feature.
-Because of the key-value system, iterating dictionaries is a little different, and this is where the `keys()`, `values()`, and `items()` methods prove handy.

-Firstly, let's print the dictionary to confirm what we are dealing with:
+Because of the key-value system, though, iterating dictionaries is a little different than lists.
+You can iterate a dictionary's keys, iterate its values, or iterate its key-value pairs.
+This is where the `keys()`, `values()`, and `items()` methods prove particularly handy.
+We will explore an example of each approach.
+First, let's print `studentdict` to see what we are dealing with:

 {% highlight py %}
 print(studentdict)
 # {'name': 'Sam', 'id': 19011501}
 {% endhighlight %}

-Now, for a loop.
-Because the `keys()` method returns a list, it can be iterated like any other list.
-Of course, each iteration retrieves a key name.
+Because the `keys()` method returns a list, you can iterate it like any other list.

 {% highlight py %}
 for k in studentdict.keys():